Abboudaqa/unemployment/DEPLOYING.md

 You can also trigger builds manually.

 After a deployment build has finished, you should be able to view the updated app at the URL provided in the top left (i.e. `https://YOUR_APP.onrender.com/`).
+Also set an environment called `SECRET_KEY` and specify your own unique value.